top of page

 If your dog barks or lunges at people, other dogs, or noises, don’t panic.
 That reaction is usually based in fear, frustration, or excitement, not because they’re being “bad.”
 Your job is to teach them what to do instead.

 We use operant conditioning to guide behaviour.
-That means we clearly show the dog when a choice is good (and reward it) and when it's not (and redirect or mark it).
+That means we clearly show the dog when a choice is good (and reward it) and when it's not (punish it).
 For example, if your dog sees another dog and stays calm - no barking or pulling - that's what we call a “clean rep.” You should mark that moment clearly and reward it.
 Dogs learn best from these simple, repeated successes.

 We also use *existential feeding, *letting the dog earn their meals through work.
 Instead of giving food for free, we use it to build focus and communication.
 Every meal becomes part of your training plan, making the lessons stick faster.